jhpyle/docassemble/_docs/background.md

 # <a name="email"></a>E-mailing the interview

-Interviews can allow users to send e-mails to a case.
+An interview can allow users to send e-mails to it.

 Here is how it works: